yannelli/LarAgent/README.md

 - Join discussions in existing issues (@todo add discord channel invite link)
 - Reach out to maintainers for guidance

-We aim to review all pull requests within a 2 weeks.
+We aim to review all pull requests within 2 weeks.
 Thank you for contributing to LarAgent!

 ## Testing